Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 What is paid media for ecommerce?

-Paid media for ecommerce refers to any advertising channel where a brand pays to place products or promotions in front of potential buyers.
-The major channels include Google Shopping, Google Search, Microsoft Shopping, Meta (Facebook and Instagram), TikTok Ads, Pinterest Ads, and YouTube Ads.
+Paid media for ecommerce refers to any advertising platform where a brand pays to place products or promotions in front of potential buyers.
+Paid media for ecommerce spans search, social, and AI channels.
+The major platforms include Google Shopping, Google Search, Microsoft Shopping, Meta (Facebook and Instagram), TikTok Ads, Pinterest Ads, YouTube Ads, ChatGPT Ads, and Reddit Ads.

-Which paid media channel is best for ecommerce?
+Which paid media platform is best for ecommerce?

-There is no single best channel.
+There is no single best platform.
 The right choice depends on your AOV, product type, target audience, and growth stage.
-Google Shopping suits brands with proven search demand; Meta suits new DTC brands building awareness; Microsoft extends Google reach at lower CPCs; TikTok and Pinterest work for discovery-driven, visual products.
+Google Shopping suits brands with proven search demand; Meta suits new DTC brands building awareness; Microsoft extends Google reach at lower CPCs; TikTok and Pinterest work for discovery-driven, visual products; Reddit works for considered purchases with active research communities.

 When should I add Microsoft Ads if I am already running Google Shopping?